-^{1.} The Top Sector Lock (TSL) signal in the T7Y process, or the Write Protect (W) signal in the T9HX process, should be driven, High or Low as appropriate.
+1. The Write Protect or Top Sector Lock (W or TSL) signal should be driven, High or Low as appropriate.

 Figure 4 shows an example of three devices connected to an MCU, on an SPI bus.
-Only one device is selected at a time, so only one device drives the serial data output (Q) line at a time, the other devices are high impedance.
-Resistors R (represented in Figure 4) ensure that the M25PE80 is not selected if the bus master leaves the \overline{S} line in the high impedance state.
-As the bus master may enter a state where all inputs/outputs are in high impedance at the same time (for example, when the bus master is reset), the clock line (C) must be connected to an external pull-down resistor so that, when all inputs/outputs become high impedance, the \overline{S} line is pulled High while the C line is pulled Low (thus ensuring that \overline{S} and C do not become High at the same time, and so, that the t{SHCH} requirement is met).
-The typical value of R is 100 kΩ, assuming that the time constant RC_p (C_p = parasitic capacitance of the bus line) is shorter than the time during which the bus master leaves the SPI bus in high impedance.
+Only one device is selected at a time, so only one device drives the Serial Data output (Q) line at a time, the other devices are high impedance.
+Resistors R (represented in Figure 4) ensure that the M25PE20 or M25PE10 is not selected if the Bus Master leaves the \overline{S} line in the high impedance state.
+As the Bus Master may enter a state where all inputs/outputs are in high impedance at the same time (for example, when the Bus Master is reset), the clock line (C) must be connected to an external pull-down resistor so that, when all inputs/outputs become high impedance, the \overline{S} line is pulled High while the C line is pulled Low (thus ensuring that \overline{S} and C do not become High at the same time, and so, that the t{SHCH} requirement is met).
+The typical value of R is 100 kΩ assuming that the time constant RC_p (C_p = parasitic capacitance of the bus line) is shorter than the time during which the Bus Master leaves the SPI bus in high impedance.